 - Archive when you might need this email in the future, but you’re done with it now.

 Some users get scared that by archiving files, they would lose them.
 It’s not true.
 The Archive folder is just like any other folder in your email, so your messages are safe there.
-On the other hand, by deleting a message, it goes to the Trash, and usually stays there for 30 days until it’s automatically deleted.
+On the other hand, by deleting a message, it goes to the Trash and usually stays there for 30 days until it’s automatically deleted.

-Organizing Gmail – The Like a Boss Way
+How to Organize Gmail – The ‘Like a Boss’ Way

 That’s why we have created an evolution of email and task management right here in Drag – why not having labels, folders, tabs, tasks, notes, due dates, boards, all beautifully visualized in amazing Trello-like boards?